skaupper/VirtualJukebox/docs/src/RESTInterface.md

   If a client requested a new admin session but specified a wrong password.
 - `403 Forbidden`\n
   The request was done by an unauthorized user.
 That includes requests to admin endpoints by non-admins or an attempt to do multiple votes on the same track.
+Additionally this error may be returned if the MusicBackend has an permission problem.
 - `404 Not found`\n
   The requested endpoint has not been found.\n
   For now, unknown `track_id`s also trigger this error.
-- `405 Method not allowed`\n
-  The requested endpoint was accessed with an unallowed method.
 - `422 Unprocessable Entity`\n
   The content of the request (JSON body) has an unexpected/invalid format.
 - `440 Login-Time-out`\n